Riveong/Riveong/README.md

 # Log 29/5/2023 - 12.28 :</bold>
 <center> yahoo~!
 How are ya?
 I hope you guys doing well, me?
 Nah I don't know how to feel.
 My feelings are mixed up. sad, love, hate, and mad!!!
-But it's ok, someone told me that there are lot of people who loves me!
+But it's ok, someone told me that there are lotta people who loves me!

 ![Pain](https://media.tenor.com/yM1cCQGkVTgAAAAM/k-on-yui-hirasawa.gif)